 As we grow older, how we express our identities shifts as a result of mental and physical limitations, along with our response to the way society expects us to age.

-LivingProof, an exhibition coming to the SAHMRI in 2022, shares the stories of 10 residents, consumers, family members, staff and volunteers of Bene Aged Care.
+LivingProof, an exhibition featured at the SAHMRI in 2022, shared the stories of 10 residents, consumers, family members, staff and volunteers of Bene Aged Care.

 In the succinct words of writer Rosa Matto: “If we ignore our storytellers we are lost.”
 Rosa’s beautifully penned words, complemented by the poignant photography of Italo Vardaro, offer a window into the often over-looked moments of joy, beauty and life-affirming experiences in ageing.